ava-labs/precompile-evm/README.md

 ### Generate Precompile Files

-First, you need to create your precompile contract interface in the `contract-examples` directory and build the ABI.
+First, you need to create your precompile contract interface in the `contracts` directory and build the ABI.
 Then you can generate your precompile files with `./scripts/generate_precompile.sh --abi {abiPath} --out {outPath}`.
 This script installs the `precompilegen` tool from Subnet-EVM and runs it to generate your precompile.

 ### Register Precompile